tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 concatenation "tls ech", a zero byte, and the serialized ECHConfig.
 If decryption fails, the server continues to the next candidate ECHConfig.
 Otherwise, the server reconstructs ClientHelloInner from EncodedClientHelloInner, as described in {{encoding-inner}}.
+The server SHOULD require that the value in the ClientHelloOuter "server_name" extension matches the value of ECHConfig.contents.public_name from the candidate ECHConfig, and abort with an "illegal_parameter" alert if these do not match.
-It then stops iterating over the candidate ECHConfig values.
+Failure to enforce this check can allow clients to lie about the ClientHelloOuter SNI, possibly with the intent of bypassing network policies that might otherwise block ECH.
+Once these checks are complete, the client then stops iterating over the candidate ECHConfig values.

 Upon determining the ClientHelloInner, the client-facing server checks that the message includes a well-formed "encrypted_client_hello" extension of type